Optical protection of alkali-metal atoms from spin relaxation

-In Fig.~\ref{fig:spectrum}b, we present the time domain signals without the protection beam, i.e. at $P=0$ (top), and near the resonance condition at $P=9.7\,\textrm{mW}$ (bottom), corresponding to the black and purple arrows in Fig~\ref{fig:spectrum}a.
-We extract the decoherence rate of each measurement by fitting the measured time-domain signal to a single sinusoidal decaying exponent.
-We find a $5$-fold improvement with respect to the decoherence rate without the light-shift, reaching a decoherence rate that is limited by the finite spin-lifetime $T_1$.
-This result demonstrates suppression of spin-relaxation when the precession frequencies of the magnetic moments are synchronized.
+In Fig.~\ref{fig:spectrum}b, we present time-domain signals recorded without the protection beam ($P_{\textrm{op}}=0$, top), and near resonance at $P_{\textrm{op}}=9.7\,\textrm{mW}$ (bottom), corresponding to the black and purple arrows in Fig~\ref{fig:spectrum}a.
+Fitting each signal to a single exponentially decaying sinusoid reveals a five-fold reduction in the decoherence rate near resonance compared to the case without the protection beam, limited only by the finite spin lifetime $T_1$ \cite{SI}.
+These results clearly demonstrate the suppression of spin-relaxation under synchronized precession of the two magnetic moments.

-We further study the dependence of the relaxation on the magnetic field and repeat the experiment for different values of the magnetic field $B$ and light-shift power $P$.
-Here we fit the measured signals to a sum of two sinusoidal decaying exponents $\sum_{i=1}^2{A_ie^{-\gamma_it}\cos(\omega_it+\theta_i)}$ and present the minimal measured relaxation rate $\Gamma=\min(\gamma_1,\gamma_2)$ in Fig.~\ref{fig:GAMMA}a (see \cite{SI}).
-Evidently, a valley of low relaxation rate $\Gamma$ is observed along the magnetic fields that satisfy the resonance condition in Eq.~(\ref{eq:resonance_condition}), as indicated with a white dashed line, protecting from decoherence at magnetic fields that are considerably higher than the values in the SERF regime at $P=0$.
-The relaxation rate weakly increases as a function of the auxiliary light power and independent of the magnetic field, consistent with the measured residual absorption of the auxiliary light.
-We also measure an increase in the relaxation along the curve for which $\omega_\textrm{b}(B,P)=0$ (black dashed line).
+We further study the dependence of the relaxation on the $B$ and $P_{\textrm{op}}$ across $10^4$ different experimental configurations.
+The measured signals are fit to a sum of two exponentially decaying sinusoids $\sum_{i=1}^2{A_ie^{-\gamma_it}\cos(\omega_it+\theta_i)}$ and the minimum relaxation rate, $\Gamma=\min(\gamma_1,\gamma_2)$, is shown in Fig.~\ref{fig:GAMMA}a.
+Evidently, a valley of low relaxation rates $\Gamma$ emerges along magnetic fields satisfying the resonance condition $\omega_{\textrm{a}}=\omega_{\textrm{b}}$, indicated by the white dashed line.
+This highlights decoherence suppression at magnetic fields significantly higher than those in the SERF regime at $P_{\textrm{op}}=0$.
+In \cite{SI}, we present two signals at the same magnetic field, demonstrating a suppression of decoherence by approximately ninefold.
+The relaxation rate shows a weak increase with $P_{\textrm{op}}$ and remains independent of the magnetic field, consistent with measured residual absorption of the protection beam.
+An increase in relaxation is also observed along the curve where $\omega_\textrm{b}(B,P_{\textrm{op}})=0$ (black dashed line).

-The optically-induced suppression of spin-exchange relaxation is qualitatively different from the suppression without the auxiliary light at low-fields.
-At low magnetic fields and without optical protection, the number of visible precession cycles, characterized by the unitless parameter $Q=\bar{\omega}/\Gamma$, is about $Q\lesssim1$ where $\bar{\omega}$ is the precession frequency associated with $\Gamma$ determined by the fit.
-In Fig.~\ref{fig:Qfactor}, we present the number of observed cycles in the presence of auxiliary light, where the black line indicates the resonance condition for which $\omega_{\textrm{a}}=\omega_{\textrm{b}}$.
-Here, the number of visible oscillations along the resonance line is considerably higher, owing to the suppressed relaxation and the higher oscillation frequency $\bar{\omega}=\omega_{\textrm{a}}=\omega_{\textrm{b}}$ which is an increasing function of the magnetic field.